sail-pl/hardy/examples/Readme.md

 	+ to check that the initial value of the state is visible
 - identity.mlw :
 	+ outputs the input value
+- incr.mlw :
+  	+ record the number of the current instant
+  	+ shows that we need to relate the value of variables at the beginning of an instant to their values at the previous instant if exists, to the initial value otherwise

 - onoff.mlw : use invariant instead of formula over words, to update